We aim to support new carbon offset schemes in the UK and plant 100,000 trees each year in the UK.

 Micro sites: we partner with others, and may fund just a few trees, to assist with raising awareness of the importance of considering your carbon footprint - for example, working with schools

-We own sites to maximise tree-years.
+Our partners own sites to help us maximise tree-years.

 We aim to create a virtuous cycle.